tegtmeye/DTS_datapro_import/README.md

 ##Limitations

 The published documentation on the .chn file format claims that it uses a CRC32 checksum on the header data only.
 After discussing with DTS, they state that they actually use a crc16_CCITT where the other 2 bytes are zero but after trying many, many variations of this and other crc16 implementatons, I cannot reproduce their given checksum.
 A table-driven crc16_CCITT is included in the implementaton.
-In any case, a warning is printed that states this fact when reading each .chn file.
+In any case, a warning is printed that states that a checksum is not computed when reading each .chn file.

 ##Installing